-Every woman who is pregnant or breastfeeding may go on maternity leave as long as they work in Germany or work abroad under a German contract, regardless of marital status or nationality and is legally entitled to fourteen weeks off as maternity leave - at least six weeks before and eight weeks after childbirth.
-Full salary is paid during Mutterschutz.
+Every woman who is pregnant or breastfeeding is entitled to maternity leave if she works in Germany or under a German employment contract, regardless of marital status or nationality.
+The legally mandated maternity leave is 14 weeks, with at least 6 weeks before and 8 weeks after childbirth.
+Full net salary is paid during this period.

-You can extend your leave up to 12 weeks if you have a premature, caesarean, or multiple births, or if your child is born with a disability.
+Maternity leave is extended to 12 weeks after childbirth in cases of premature birth, multiple births, or if the child is born with a disability.